Healthdirect Free Australian health advice you can count on.

 beginning of content

 Gout is a painful swelling of a joint.
 It is a type of arthritis.
-It is caused by a build-up of uric acid, a waste material that is usually excreted in your urine.
-If you can’t flush enough uric acid out, it builds up in your blood.
-It can sometimes get in your joints, causing inflammation and pain, which is gout.
+It is caused by a build-up of uric acid, a waste material that you usually pass in your urine (wee).
+If your body can’t remove enough uric acid, it builds up in your blood.
+It can sometimes get in your joints, causing inflammation and pain, which is known as gout.

 Non-steroidal anti-inflammatory drugs